zolduck0/zolduck0/README.md

 I enjoy working on creative and practical projects — currently developing a game using GML (GameMaker Language) and a software project with Python.

 ### 💡 Interests
-- 🖥 Full-Stack Software Development
+- 🖥 Full-Stack Software & Mobile Development
 - 🎮 Game Development
 - 🛠 Game Engines
 - 🎨 Computer Graphics